Tata Consumer Products Q1 profit up 38 pc to Rs 277 cr | Business

 - India

-Tata Consumer Products Ltd (TCPL) on Wednesday reported 38.2 per cent rise in consolidated net profit at Rs 276.72 crore for June quarter 2022-23.
+Tata Consumer Products Ltd (TCPL) on Wednesday reported 38.2 per cent rise in consolidated net profit at Rs 276.72 crore for June quarter, helped by cost control initiatives and price increases during the period.

 The company had posted a net profit of Rs 200.24 crore for April-June period a year ago, said TCPL, earlier known as Tata Global Beverages Ltd, in a BSE filing.

-Revenue from operations was up 10.58 per cent to Rs 3,326.83 crore during the quarter under review as against Rs 3,008.46 crore in the corresponding period last fiscal year.
+Revenue from operations was up 10.58 per cent to Rs 3,326.83 crore during the quarter as against Rs 3,008.46 crore in the corresponding period last fiscal year.

+Speaking to PTI after Q1 results, TCPL Group CFO L Krishnakumar said:”Overall strict cost control and pricing action led us to this performance.'' ''We have a good quarter with a topline growth of 10 per cent and group net profit of 38 per cent.
+Yes, we also have inflation and impact in the food business, salt and overseas market but we were able to take up the prices to a large extent and apart from that we were very tight on the cost,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)